 Initial ID Timer:

 This timer times the amount of inactivity before an initial ID is sent.

-- If a timer value of 000 is entered, the controller will never send an initial ID.
+- This timer is programmed in 1Sec increments from 001-9999 - If a timer value of 000 is entered, the controller will never send an initial ID.